 The art of casting flies depends much more on the angler’s technique than on the reel itself.
 While keeping a short length of line in the air and working it rhythmically forward and back, you slowly use your off hand to feed it more, increasing the length of line zipping over your head.

 It looks deceptively easy, but try it!
 You’ll find it takes a good bit of practice.

-Choose a fly reel for:
+Choose fly reels for:

-Centerpin reels are essentially fly reels for normal line.
+Centerpin reels are essentially fly fishing reels for normal line.
 Usually paired with a float, they can be awesome tackle in the hands of an experienced angler.
-Their free-spinning spool allows floats to drift naturally until manually braked, yielding incredible results akin to a fly rod.
+Their free-spinning spool allows floats to drift naturally until manually braked, yielding incredible results akin to a fly fishing rod.

 Much more popular in Europe than in the U.S., centerpin reels offer unbeatable durability, in part due to outstanding construction and materials, but also because they offer mechanical simplicity.